 There is something wondrous about Christmas.
 Not so wondrous for those of us who have pushed past the halfway mark of life.
 Yet, it is wondrous for kids, and somehow we can remember that wonder.
 That's probably why we go to so much trouble to make the event special for the children in our families.
 We overspend on food and presents, usually by a factor of three at least.
 Even before the main meal is set before me, I have usually filled up on chocolate coated nuts - a bowl and $10 worth of choc nuts and I'm set for the day.
 It's best we remember the general rule that we limit the presents to a main one, and limit the food to what we can comfortably eat in an hour.
 Anyway, presents and food aid in our search for a childhood memory - the wonder of it all.

 The wonder is easily brought to mind.
 It can be an image, smell or sound.
-For me it is a sound, a sound I grew up with.
+For me it's a sound, a sound I grew up with.
 As a child growing up, I always listened for the Salvation Army band that would play early on Christmas morning.
 Every Christmas the band moved around the district playing Christmas carols.
 It started as a distant sound wafting on the wind, and then ended up crisp and clear as the band assembled at the park near our home.
-This then was the sound of Christmas for me.
+This was the sound of Christmas for me.
 In the midst of the frantic opening of presents, the testing out of Mechano, Hornby Double O trains, bike, etc. (not all in one year of course - you know, only one big present per year), there in the background was the sounds of a brass band playing Christmas carols.

 "Of his love and mercy mild, This the Christmas Story: And, O that Mary's gently Child, Might lead us up to glory!"
 Such wonder!